Table of Contents[Hide][Show]

 Character cavalcades have the same energy and a parade – they’re just shorter and more frequent so the crowds in the gathering spots don’t tend to accumulate as they would for a longer parade.
 You also never know what time they’re going to be (although about once an hour is a safe bet.)

-No Character Meet and Greets – for Now
+Modified Character Meet and Greets

-In order to comply with social distancing guidelines, there are no character meet and greets or one-on-one interactions.
+In order to comply with social distancing guidelines, there are no traditional character meet and greets or one-on-one interactions.
 That doesn’t mean you won’t see your favorites or get to interact with them.

 Your kids might miss the hugs and the up close and personal experience, but Disney has gone out of its way to still make it special.
+Learn more about where to find these modified meet and greets here.

 We think Disney is doing a great job.
 I’m sure there are guests who miss the experience of standing in line to meet characters and get autographs.
 We’re really happy with the way things are right now but hope those more intimate experiences (and hugs) come back real soon.